AI-generated

 Facts

-• La Tondeña's sales invoice stipulated that the sale does not include bottles with blown-in marks of ownership, but the Court found this cannot affect those who are not privies thereto.
+• LTDI's Sales Invoice: LTDI's sales invoice stipulated that the "sale does not include the bottles," but the Court held this could not affect third parties who were not privy to the contract.

 Arguments of the Petitioners